tari-project/rfcs/src/RFC-03XX_SubmarineSwaps.md

 blockchain, knowing that she can reclaim her Tari if Bob vanishes or tries to break the agreement.
 This is done with standard Mimblewimble rules and signatures.

-### Wari payment
+### Thaum payment

-When Bob sees that the Tari UTXO that Alice created is mined on the Tari blockchain with the correct script, Bob can publish the Wari transaction containing the Wari commitment with the aggregate key \\(X = X_a + X_b + k_i \cdot G \\).
+When Bob sees that the Tari UTXO that Alice created is mined on the Tari blockchain with the correct script, Bob can publish the Thaum transaction containing the Thaum commitment with the aggregate key \\(X = X_a + X_b + k_i \cdot G \\).

 ### Claim Tari

-When Alice sees that the Wari commitment that Bob created is confirmed on the second layer containing the correct aggregate key \\(X\\), she can provide Bob with the required `pre_image` to spend the Tari UTXO.
-She does not have the missing key \\(x_b \\) to claim the Wari yet, but it will be revealed when Bob claims the Tari.
+When Alice sees that the Thaum commitment that Bob created is confirmed on the second layer containing the correct aggregate key \\(X\\), she can provide Bob with the required `pre_image` to spend the Tari UTXO.
+She does not have the missing key \\(x_b \\) to claim the Thaum yet, but it will be revealed when Bob claims the Tari.

 Bob can now supply the `pre_image` and his Monero private key as transaction input to unlock the script.

-### Claim Wari
+### Claim Thaum

-Alice can now see that Bob spent the Tari UTXO, and by examining the `input_data` required to satisfy the script, she can learn Bob's secret Wari key.
-Although this private key \\( x_b \\) is now public knowledge, her part of the Wari spend key is still private, and thus only she knows the complete Wari spend key.
-She can use this knowledge to claim the Wari commitment.
+Alice can now see that Bob spent the Tari UTXO, and by examining the `input_data` required to satisfy the script, she can learn Bob's secret Thaum key.
+Although this private key \\( x_b \\) is now public knowledge, her part of the Thaum spend key is still private, and thus only she knows the complete Thaum spend key.
+She can use this knowledge to claim the Thaum commitment.

 ### The refund

-If something goes wrong and Bob never publishes the Wari or disappears, Alice needs to wait for the lock height `height_1` to pass.
-This will allow her to reclaim her Tari, but in doing so, she needs to publish her Wari secret key as input to the script to unlock the Tari.
-When Bob comes back online, he can use this public knowledge to reclaim his Wari, as only he knows both parts of the Wari commitment spend key.
+If something goes wrong and Bob never publishes the Thaum or disappears, Alice needs to wait for the lock height `height_1` to pass.
+This will allow her to reclaim her Tari, but in doing so, she needs to publish her Thaum secret key as input to the script to unlock the Tari.
+When Bob comes back online, he can use this public knowledge to reclaim his Thaum, as only he knows both parts of the Thaum commitment spend key.

 ### The lapse transaction

 If something goes wrong and Alice never gives Bob the required `pre_image`, Bob needs to wait for the lock height `height_2` to pass.
-This will allow him to claim the Tari he wanted all along, but in doing so, he needs to publish his Wari secret key as input to the script to unlock the Tari.
-When Alice comes back online, she can use this public knowledge to claim the Wari she wanted all along as only she now knows both parts of the Wari commitment spend key.
+This will allow him to claim the Tari he wanted all along, but in doing so, he needs to publish his Thaum secret key as input to the script to unlock the Tari.
+When Alice comes back online, she can use this public knowledge to claim the Thaum she wanted all along as only she now knows both parts of the Thaum commitment spend key.

 ## Notation